Policy Statement on Provider Access

 A number of events, integrated into the school careers programme, will offer providers an opportunity to come into school to speak to pupils and/or their parents/carers:

-Please speak to our Deputy Head or Careers Leader to identify the most suitable opportunity for you.
+Please speak to our Deputy Headteacher or Head of Careers to identify the most suitable opportunity for you.

 Premises and facilities